Tutorial - Integrate STAAD.Pro

 Next, let's extend the run_staad function to add nodes, beams, and supports.
 We'll load the nodes and lines geometry from the inputs.json file, then create the nodes and beams in STAAD.Pro, followed by defining the material properties and the cross-section for the frame.
 Here's how all this looks in code:

-# Launch STAAD.Pro and connect to OpenSTAAD as before...
+# Launch STAAD.Pro and connect as before...

-# Create a new STAAD file.
+# Create a new STAAD file

-timestamp = now.strftime("%Y-%m-%d_%H-%M")
+timestamp = datetime.now().strftime("%Y-%m-%d_%H-%M-%S")

 std_file_path = Path.cwd() / f"Structure_{timestamp}.std"